levskaya/eschersketch/src/components/help.md

 ## Line Styling

-Line width can be set, as well as the line-cap -- the shape at the end of the line, noticeable for thicker lines, and the line-join, which dictates how two line segments are connected together - round, beveled, or in a pointy "miter".
+Line width can be set, as well as the _line-cap_, the shape at the end of the line, noticeable for thicker lines, and the _line-join_, which dictates how two line segments are connected together, round, beveled, or in a pointy "miter".

 Icon   | Description
 -------|-------------------------
 <span class="icon-linecap-butt"/><span class="icon-linecap-round"/><span class="icon-linecap-square"/> | set line cap to butt, round, or square style
 <span class="icon-linejoin-round"/><span class="icon-linejoin-bevel"/><span class="icon-linejoin-miter"/> | set line joins to round, beveled, or mitered
-<span class="icon-draworder-normal"/> <span style="visibility:hidden"></span> <span class="icon-draworder-fillstroke"/> <span style="visibility:hidden"></span> <span class="icon-draworder-strokefill"/> | draw stroke and fill simultaneously, or draw fills _then_ strokes, or vice versa
+<span class="icon-draworder-normal"/> <span class="icon-draworder-fillstroke"/> <span class="icon-draworder-strokefill"/> | draw stroke and fill simultaneously, or draw fills _then_ strokes, or vice versa

 For the miter join, a "miter limit" is set, which cuts off how far the pointy bits can go for lines joining at very narrow angles.